5 Epic Multi-Day Hikes In Europe (With A Pass)

 3. Slovenian Mountain Trail, Slovenia

-Slovenia is a heaven for outdoor and hiking enthusiasts.
+Slovenia is heaven for outdoor and hiking enthusiasts.
 The legendary Slovenian Mountain Trail will connect you with some of the country’s best natural attractions.
 This lengthy, well-maintained trail will take you across some of Slovenia’s steepest mountain ranges, including the Julian and Kamnik-Savinja Alps.
 There are more than 50 huts that line the route.

 Length: 310 miles / 30 days